MicrosoftDocs/cloud-adoption-framework/docs/strategy/responsible-ai.md

 Research, open source projects, and Azure Machine Learning all designed to help developers and data scientists understand, protect, and control AI systems.

 - **Understand**: AI systems can behave unexpectedly for a variety of reasons.
 These software tools can help you understand the behavior of your AI systems, so that you can better tailor them to your needs.
 For example, InterpretML, Fairlearn.
 - **Protect**:  AI systems rely on data.
 These software tools can help you protect that data by preserving privacy and ensuring confidentiality.
-E.g. Confidential computing for ML, WhiteNoise differential privacy, SEAL homomorphic encryption, Presidio.
+For example, Confidential computing for ML, WhiteNoise differential privacy, SEAL homomorphic encryption, Presidio.
 - **Control**:  Responsible AI needs governance and control through the development cycle.
 Azure Machine Learning enables an audit trail for better traceability, lineage, and control, to meet regulatory requirements.
-E.g. Audit trail and traceability.
+For example, Audit trail and traceability.

 ## Next Steps